 Obviously solving problems is unpredictable, and in the above described situation, it might have been solved in a different way entirely.
 Or perhaps things might have gone less well.
 Problems are soluble, but sometimes we do not manage to figure it out instantly.
 But in this case this family is very good at solving problems because of their commitment to each other and because they are always searching for what is fun, interesting and entertaining for everyone.
 They do so because they love each other and they know that the happiness of their other family members is inextricably woven into their own happiness.
 And because they are committed to figuring it out.

 Throughout the day in one situation after another, the family members are devoted to each other: that is the glue that keeps the family finding solutions that everyone enjoys.
-They are not always successful: But they are successful enough that a day that starts off with seemingly important time-related plans being abandoned, and that for some families could have ended so badly, actually ends with feelings of comfort and togetherness.
-Adaptable families are looking for solutions that everyone, children included, find good about.
+They are not always successful, but they are successful enough that a day that starts off with seemingly important time-related plans being abandoned—and that for some families could have ended so badly—actually ends with feelings of comfort and togetherness.
+Adaptable families are looking for solutions that everyone, children included, feel good about.
 They figure it out.
 And they relish figuring it out.
 That is what being smart is.

 - A discussion about whether problems are soluble

 - If we are fallible and not omniscient, surely it is exaggerating to say it is always possible to solve problems without coercion?